Latin: For the public good.

 - Civil Liberties Defense Center

 - Eugene Community Court

 - Grupo Latino de Acción Directa of Lane County

 - Lane County Legal Aid and Advocacy Center

 Every year, students who complete 40 hours of pro bono during law school are recognized at graduation with Pro Bono Honors.
-Awards are also given for exceptional service:
+Awards are also given for exceptional service in:

-- Oregon New Lawyers Division Pro Bono Challenge Award: This award recognizes the student who does the most pro bono work during prior school year.
-In October 2017, Zoe Grant recieved this honor for the work she did researching and writing for Our Children’s Trust, an environmental nonprofit pursuing a constitutional climate lawsuit filed against the federal government.
+- Oregon New Lawyers Division Pro Bono Challenge Award: recognizes the student who does the most pro bono work during the prior school year.

 - The Nicole Richardson Outstanding Public Service Award: Nicole Richardson was a passionate student dedicated to underserved populations, especially indigent criminal defendants.
-In honor of Nicole’s passion, spirit and commitment to justice, her family established an annual award, the Nicole Richardson Outstanding Public Service Award.
-Each year, at least one 3L student receives this award.
-In 2018, Sarah Alvarez and Kristina Knittel received this award.
+In honor of her commitment to justice, her family established this annual award given to one or two 3Ls.